-The Graduate School of Arts and Sciences' Dean's Cabinet aims to support the Dean, help build bridges between alumni and current students, and partner with GSAS to build support and recognition of GSAS within its alumni community and the larger Brandeis community.
-The new cabinet of alumni will launch in February 2022.
+The Graduate School of Arts and Sciences' Dean's Cabinet aims to support the Dean, help build bridges between alums and current students, and partner with GSAS to build support and recognition of GSAS within its alum community and the larger Brandeis community.
+The cabinet of alums launched in February 2022.

 Ralph Cohen received his PhD in Mathematics from Brandeis in 1978.
 He has spent most of his career at Stanford University where he is now Emeritus Barbara Kimball Browning Professor in the School of Humanities and Sciences.
 Ralph has published many research papers on algebraic and differential topology and received the International research award and the Presidential Young Investigator Award from the National Science Foundation.
 He has also served as Director of the Mathematics Research Center at Stanford, and as Senior Associate Dean for the Natural Sciences, School of Humanities and Sciences.